dxiong2000/blackjack-discord-bot/README.md

 ## Usage
 1. Invite bot with this link: https://discord.com/api/oauth2/authorize?client_id=789302578890276906&permissions=523344&scope=bot

-2. Create text channel named 'blackjack'.
+2. !!IMPORTANT!!
+Create text channel named 'blackjack'.
 Make sure no other bots have permissions in this channel.

 3. Type !create in the blackjack channel to create your account!